 English Language Learners

 Research shows that it takes second language learners two to three years to learn basic interpersonal communicative skills (BICS) and five to seven years to achieve cognitive academic language proficiency (CALP) if they have had two to three years of first language schooling in their native country (Jim Cummins, 1981).
-If the student has not had schooling in his/her first language, CALP will take seven to ten years or more (Virginia Collier, 1995).
+If the student has not had schooling in his/her first language, it can take seven to ten years or more to attain CALP (Virginia Collier, 1995).

 Our mission is to provide English Learners with high-quality instruction in the English language (ESL), sheltered instruction in the mainstream classroom, and appropriate modifications and accommodations in all classes, so that they may develop the second language skills necessary to successfully achieve academically and socially in the United States.